 But also remember to ENJOY their successes.
 Celebrating sober birthdays and recognizing how far your recovering loved has come is so satisfying.

 Lastly, remember that you are not alone.
-Comprehensive centers like Serenity Lodge will individually tailor an aftercare plan for your loved one, and provide services like family therapy.
+Comprehensive centers like Serenity Lodge will individually tailor an aftercare plan for your loved one, and provide services like Family Support.

 If you have a loved one struggling with sobriety, give Serenity Lodge – Lake Arrowhead a call at 866.379.4365 today.